 Lead Poisoning Prevention

-Lead can be found in many products that most parents are unaware of such as toys, jewelry, painted furniture, cosmetics, food or liquid containers, plumbing products, etc.
+Lead can be found in many products that most parents are unaware of such as:

 Sometimes, children are lead poisoned because a parent unknowingly brings lead dust home from their job.
-Some high risk lead exposure occupations is listed:
+Some high risk lead exposure occupations are: